 Please check the website for updates with photographs and information relevant to Wheal Dream Class.

 At St Uny Church of England Academy, we believe homework is anything children do outside of the normal school day that contributes to their learning, in response to guidance from the school.
 Homework encompasses a whole variety of activities instigated by teachers and parents/carers to support the children's learning.
 Please see the 'Chilli Challenge' homework grid attached to this page.
-The homework grid has a variety of exciting tasks and activities linked to The Great Plague.
+The homework grid has a variety of exciting tasks and activities linked to our topic.

 If you would like more information about why reading at home is so important please follow the link below or read the attached DFE study.